AlexYFM/FA22-ECE445-Hearing-Alarm/notebooks/alex/README.md

 However, I did encounter some issues when trying to revise the design doc.
 The major one was creating the circuit diagram.

 I left the PCB/Schematic design until the last minute as I was busy revamping the device itself with the new components until Thursday (today).
 I then realized using KiCad that they did not have the parts we used, meaning that unless I could figure out how to personally program all the missing components, I would not have it ready for the due date at midnight tonight.
 I contacted Hojoon, our TA, for help for the coming PCB check.
 I also have yet to contact Andrew Singer, but I plan to do it after meeting my TA tomorrow.

+Another big issue was lack of delegation between group members.
+While I worked a decent amount between Tuesday and today, around 4 hours average, I had some difficulty confirming what my other group members were doing.
+I understand Jake is in South Africa for a work trip, but he needs to understand the significance of this project as well.
+Additionally, while I was able to contact Jinzhi and I have been seeing her on the design document page, I have not seen any edits or any feedback at all, which is a bit concerning.
+In the future I'll definitely have to convey workflows better so everyone can do something.
+Hopefully the schedule from the design doc can help.

 Regardless, I feel happy with the final state of the design document even though it's likely missing a level of polish for the sheer amount I had to work on it to get it to the final state.
 In the future, I definitely have to coordinate with my team better to ensure I'm not uselessly working 4+ hours a day when we can be spliting the work.